Fellowship Site Directors:

 Site Specialties:HIV/ID, nutrition, maternal-child health, cancer

 UNZA falls under the Ministry of Education, headed by a Cabinet Minister with a Deputy Minister and a Permanent Secretary.
 The University Chancellor is appointed by the President of Zambia and serves as the Chairman of the UNZA Senate.
-UNZA School of Medicine (SOM) works closely with the University Teaching Hospital and has strong partnership links with the Lusaka District Health Board.
+UNZA School of Medicine (SOM) work closely with the University Teaching Hospital and has strong partnership links with the Lusaka District Health Board.
 UNZA SOM has recently established a Research Support Centre to support research projects in terms of logistics and financial management.
 This has been done with assistance from a major NIH grant, the Medical Education Partnership Initiative (MEPI, YF Mulla, PI; Sten H. Vermund, co-PI at Vanderbilt University), which is enabling major enhancements to medical education at UNZA.
 There is an emerging focus on development of promising Zambian researchers which is creating an enabling intellectual environment for world-class research in the School of Medicine.
 Vanderbilt University has contributed substantially to this effort for years through its AIDS International Training and Research Program grant (AITRP, Sten H. Vermund, PI).

 - The Medical Care Division of UTH is comprised of 8 medical specialist departments: Medicine, Obstetrics and Gynecology, Surgery, Pediatrics, Radiology, Pathology, Anesthesia, and Dentistry.
 Other UTH/UNZA SOM resources include the Community Medicine and Virology.
 UTH (Dr. Paul Kelly’s gastroenterology research unit and others) have hosted multiple US and Zambian FICRS-F trainees.